SirYadav1/AdwanceSNI-2.0/README.md

 AdwanceSNI 2.0 is the enhanced version of the original AdwanceSNI program, designed to provide a comprehensive suite for network scanning and subdomain discovery.
 It retains the core functionalities of finding subdomains and scanning hosts while introducing new tools for IP extraction, IP generation, and a lite scanner.

-<strong><em>AdwanceSNI 2.0 is built using Ayan Rajput's prebuilt tools – bughunter-go, normal scanner, and subdomain discovery (API).
+<strong><em>AdwanceSNI 2.0 is built using advanced prebuilt tools – FlashScan-Go, normal scanner, and subdomain discovery (API).
 These tools handle subdomain discovery and host scanning, forming the core of the project.</em></strong>

 <strong><em>Credit goes to Ayan Rajput for his valuable contributions🤝.</em></strong>